rorywalsh/cabbage/Docs/texteditor.md

 **active(val)** Will deactivate a control if 0 is passed.
 Controls which are deactivate can still be updated from Csound.

+**mode("mode")** Set the number of lines.
+Use "mutli" for a multiline texteditor.
+Defaults to "single".
 <!--(End of identifiers)/-->

 ##Example